primap-community/climate_categories/CONTRIBUTING.rst

 A reminder for the maintainers on how to deploy.

-1 Run ``tbump``
+1. Run ``tbump``
 ~~~~~~~~~~~~~~~~

 -  commit all your changes
 -  make sure `gh`_ is installed on your system
 -  Decide what the new version number should be
 -  For version X.Y.Z - increase X for a major release, increase Y when breaking changes are introduced, increase Z for minor changes
--  Run ``venv/bin/tbump X.Y.Z`` if you don’t have tbump installed globally
+-  Run ``venv/bin/tbump X.Y.Z``

 .. _gh: https://cli.github.com/

 2. Update the README
 ~~~~~~~~~~~~~~~~~~~~
 -  Run ``make README.rst`` to update the citation information in the README from the zenodo API.
 -  Check if the version is actually correct.
-You can look at the diff for the README and check if the citation info and the date has changed
+You can look at the diff for the README and check if the DOI and the date has changed
 -  If it's not updated, grab a tea and wait a little more for zenodo to mint the new version.
 -  Once it's there, push new README to github